MeghnaUrs/Web-based-Sign-Language-Classifier/README.md

 ***Approach***

-&nbsp;&nbsp;&nbsp;As a part of data collection, I used the Kaggle dataset (present here) consisting of 27,455 training and 7172 test images.
-After training the model for 20 epochs, the accuracy of the model on the training set is 99.5% and on the test set is 96%.
+&nbsp;&nbsp;&nbsp;As a part of data collection, I used the <a href="https://www.kaggle.com/datamunge/sign-language-mnist">Kaggle dataset<a> consisting of 27,455 training and 7172 test images.
+After training the model for 20 epochs, the accuracy of the model on the training dataset is 99.5% and on the test dataset is 96.8%.

-A custom model as shown below has been used for this task:
+A custom CNN architecture based model as shown below has been used for this task:
 <p align="center">
   <img width="1000" height="300" src="https://user-images.githubusercontent.com/43301609/86103828-1a63af00-ba72-11ea-9ce8-a50856353bc3.png">
 </p>

-&nbsp;&nbsp;&nbsp;Once trained the Pytorch model is integrated with the Flask based web App.
+&nbsp;&nbsp;&nbsp;Once trained, the Pytorch model is integrated with the Flask based web App.
 Predictions and their time stamp are stored every 15 seconds on cloud-based Mongo DB server.
 The front-end of the web app has been developed using bootstrap theme “Simply Me” borrowed from <a href="https://www.w3schools.com/bootstrap/bootstrap_theme_me.asp">W3 schools<a>.
 Images used in this project were downloaded from Google Search Engine.

-Note: Due to the limitation in the diversity of the training data, the model works best with a clean background.
+***Note: Due to the limitation in diversity of the training dataset, the model works best with a clean, plain background.***

 ***Setup and Installation***